 It is notable that the FZ1000 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300 does not offer wifi capability.
+In contrast, the D300 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300 (unlike the FZ1000 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D300 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D300 was succeeded by the Nikon D300S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So what is the bottom line?
 Is the Nikon D300 better than the Panasonic FZ1000 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.